MidnightDreamerX17/skill20/Skills/SkillDetails/WarlockPacts.md

 The Warlock Pacts skill allows the character to make deals with otherworldly patrons in exchange for magical power.
 At each Warlock Pact Level including the first, the character learns a new pact.
 Each pact can do one of the following:

-- Allow one spell to be memorized into a memorization slot of a different magic type, e.g. memorizing *Cure Light Wounds* into a 1st-circle Wizard memorization slot.
+- **Spell Pact of Secret Knowledge:** Allow one spell to be memorized into a memorization slot of a different magic type, e.g. memorizing *Cure Light Wounds* into a 1st-circle Wizard memorization slot.
 This spell also no longer requires a spellbook, prayer, or permission from any higher powers.
-- Allow one spell to be memorized into a lower-circle slot of the same magic type, e.g. memorizing Magic Missile into a 0th-circle Wizard memorization slot.
+- **Spell Pact of Secret Power:** Allow one spell to be memorized into a lower-circle slot of the same magic type, e.g. memorizing Magic Missile into a 0th-circle Wizard memorization slot.
 This spell also no longer requires a spellbook, prayer, or permission from any higher powers.
-- Gain one ability from the *Eldritch Pacts* list.
+- **Eldritch Pact:** Gain one ability from the *Eldritch Pacts* list.

-Many patrons give other permanent gifts and mutations as well, although these always have severe downsides.
+Many patrons give other permanent gifts and mutations as well, although these always have severe tradeoffs.
+The higher the Warlock Pacts skill, the more noticeable they become to other people.

 ## Examples of otherworldly patrons